-To be reasonably effective it is not enough for the individual to be intelligent, to work hard, or to be knowledgeable.
-Effectiveness is something separate. something different.
+To be reasonably effective it \s\not enough for the intelligent to work hard, be Effectiveness' \something knowledgeable. separate, something different.
 But to be effective also does not require special gifts, special aptitude, or special training.
 Effectiveness as an executive demands doing certain-and fairly simple things.
-It consists of a small number of practices, the practices that are presented and discussed in this book.
-But these practices are not "inborn."
+It consists of a small number of practices, the practices that are presented and/discussed in this book.
+But these practices are not "inporn."
 In forty-five years of work as a consultant with a large number of executives in a wide variety of organizations-large and small; businesses, government agencies, labor unions, hospitals, universities, community services; American, European, Latin American, and Japanese -I have not come across a single "natural": an executive who was born effective.
 All the effective ones have had to learn to be effective.
 And all of them then had to practice effectiveness until it became habit.
 But all the ones who worked on making themselves effective executives succeeded in doing so.
 Effectiveness can be learned-and it also has to be learned.

-Effectiveness is what executives are being paid for, whether they work as managers who are responsible for the performance of others as well as their own, or as individual professional contributors responsible for their own Without effectiveness performance only. there is no "performance," no matter how much intelligence and knowledge goes into the work, no matter how many hours it takes.
+Effectiveness is what executives are being paid for, whether they work as managers who are responsible for the performance of others as well as their own, or as individual professional contributors responsible for their only.
+Without effectiveness there is performance no "performance," no matter how much intelligence knowledge goes into the work, no matter how many hours it takes.
 Yet it is perhaps not too surprising that we have so far paid little attention to the effective executive.
-Organizationswhether business enterprises, large government agencies, labor unions, large hospitals, or large universities-are, after all, brand-new.
+Organizations whether business enterprises, large government agencies, labor unions, large hospitals, or large universities-are, after all, brand-new.
 A century ago almost no one had much contact with such organizations beyond an occasional trip to the local post office to mail a letter.
 And effectiveness as an executive means effectiveness in and through an organization.
-Until recently there was little reason for anyone to pay much attention to the effective executive or to worry about the low effectiveness of so many others.
-Now, however, most peopleespecially those with even a fair amount of schooling-can expect to spend all their working lives in an organization of some kind.
-Society has become a society of organizations in all developed countries.
-Now the effectiveness of the individual depends increasingly on his or her ability to be effective in an organization, to be effective as an executive.
+Until recently there was little reason for anyone to pay much attention to the effective executive of to worry about the low effectiveness of so many others.
+Now however, most people especially those with even a fair amount of schooling-can expect to spend all their working lives in an organization of some kind.
+Society has become a society of organizations in all developed countries bow the effectiveness of the individual depends increasingly on his or her ability to be effective in an organization, to be effective as an executive.
 And the effectiveness of a modern society and its ability to perform-perhaps even its ability to survive-depend increasingly on the effectiveness of the people who work as executives in the organizations.
-The effective executive is fast becoming a key resource for society, and effectiveness as an executive is a prime requirement for individual accomplishment and achievement-for young people at the beginning of their working lives fully as much as for people in mid-career.
+The effective executive is fast becoming a key resource for society, and effectiveness as an is for executive a prime requirement individual accomplishment and achievement-for young people at the beginning of their working lives fully as much as for people in mid-career.